scyyx17-cyber/fury-2026-Yuhui-Xu-VLN/docs/00_weekly.md

 <!-- =================  YOUR ENTRIES BELOW  ================= -->

-### Week 1 — YYYY-MM-DD
+### Week 1 — 2026/6/8-2026/6/12

 **Attended this week's meeting:** Yes

 **Progress this week**
 1. Created FURP repository following the official template rules.
+2.
+Chosen path:
-2. Selected R2R / Matterport path for classic VLN research, matched with my research direction.
+R2R / Matterport path (classic VLN reproduction)
+Reason:
+This path focuses on classic Vision-and-Language Navigation tasks, which matches my research direction.
+It has complete documents and abundant reference materials, making it the most suitable starting point for learning and baseline reproduction in the early stage.
+I will not install other frameworks for now as required.

 3. Built Python virtual environment and installed basic dependencies.
 4. Finished smoke test to verify the running environment.